tale-lang/tale/README.md

 There are some rules of how we can compose expressions of different forms.
 These rules help compiler as well as programmers to process code unambigiously.

-First of all, keyword expressions.
+##### Keyword forms
+Let's talk a bit about keyword forms first.
 They are executed in pretty simple way.

-Let's take a look at this example:
+Consider this example:
 ``` tale
 put: item to: list
 ```

-Here the compiler will lookup a `put:to:` name.
-But what if we've defined only tricky names:
+Here the compiler will lookup only a `put:to:` name.
+If we instead define only tricky names:
 ``` tale
 put: (x) = ...
 (x) to: (y) = ...